indieopensource/paid-license/terms.md

 1.  _Customer_ agrees to pay the license fees specified on the _Order Form_.

-2.  _Customer_ agrees to pay those fees when specified on the _Order Form_, if not specified, on entering into this agreement.
+2.  _Customer_ agrees to pay those fees when specified on the _Order Form_, or if not specified, on entering into this agreement.

 3.  _Customer_ agrees to pay using the method specified on the _Order Form_.